 In addition to automating, have some system for making sure each bill gets paid each month.
 I have a very simple list in my planner that says, “mortgage, water, electric, gas, cable, cell phone, NFCU Visa, insurance, USAA Visa, Amex.”
 Once or twice a month, I quickly check that everything has been paid.
 It isn’t completely necessary, because everything is set to pay automatically (except my darn water bill,) but I appreciate the security of checking.

-Over time, simplify by your unused credit accounts so there is less to track.
+Over time, simplify by closing your unused credit accounts so there is less to track.
 If appropriate, consolidate random bank accounts that may have accumulated.
+(Unless those extra bank accounts are part of your financial organization.)
 In general, find the easiest way to do whatever needs to be done.
 Easy means less room for mistakes.

 Don’t Get Over-Extended

 Two of the criteria mentioned in the CFPB announcement are “being in excessive debt, or having a high debt-to-income ratio.”
 Unfortunately, it doesn’t define excessive or high, so we’ll have to make an educated guess about what they’ll want.

 First, you need to know what debt-to-income (DTI) ratio means.
 Your DTI is a measure of how much you owe each month compared to how much you earn.
 To calculate your debt-to-income ratio, add up all your monthly bills, including:

 - student loan(s)